 Gardens & Pollinators

-All across campus, UMW hosts plenty of gardens, green spaces and pollinators spaces for the UMW community.
-These spaces are designed and maintained to support the lifestyles, mental health and future learning within the area.
+All across campus, UMW hosts plenty of gardens, green spaces and pollinator spaces for the UMW community to observe, enjoy and be a part of!
+These spaces are designed and maintained by students and volunteers to support the lifestyles, mental health and future learning within the area.

-Our Fredericksburg campus offers a variety of gardens and green spaces maintained with support from the UMW Grounds Crew, Student Organizations and the Office of Sustainability.
-UMW understands the importance of supporting our local environment and pollinators species by prioritizing the planting native plants, supporting pollinator species, and utilizing sustainable landscaping methods.
+Our Fredericksburg campus offers a variety of gardens and green spaces maintained with support from the UMW Landscape and Grounds Crew, student organizations and the Office of Sustainability.
+UMW understands the importance of supporting our local environment and pollinator species by prioritizing the planting of appropriate plants, supporting the habits and needs of pollinator species and utilizing sustainable landscaping methods.

 Interested in supporting in UMW’s Garden?
 Volunteer with us!